-- 6.6 In light of the fact that the village has already seen a level of growth in excess of the Core Strategy target, it is not considered necessary to allocate significant tracts of land for housing development.
-However, in addition to natural infilling and windfall sites, there are two small sites in and around Ettington which will assist in additional modest organic growth over the plan period. - 6.7 This Plan provides for a further 13 homes to be built during the plan period on safeguarded land under Policy H2 should a housing need for their early release be identified. - 6.8 Additionally, the redevelopment and reuse of land and properties within the defined village boundary will be supported in order to assist in the provision of windfall housing. - 6.9 The village boundary has been based on the built up area boundary originally drawn up in the Stratford-on-Avon District Local Plan in 2000.
-It has been altered in line with the following criteria of inclusion within the village boundary: - Where new residential development, sites allocated in this Plan, and outstanding planning permissions are located on the edge of
+- 6.6 In light of the fact that the village has already seen a level of growth in excess of the Core Strategy numbers, it is not considered necessary to allocate significant tracts of land for housing development. - 6.7 However, this Plan provides for a further 8 homes to be built during the plan period on strategic reserve land under Policy H2 should a housing need for their early release be identified.
+This site will assist in further additional modest organic growth over the plan period. - 6.8 Additionally, the redevelopment and reuse of land and properties within the defined village boundary will be supported in order to assist in the provision of windfall housing. - 6.9 The village boundary has been based on the built up area boundary originally drawn up in the Stratford-on-Avon District Local Plan in 2000.
+It has been altered in line with the following criteria of inclusion within the village boundary and regard to Annex 3 of the previous Local Plan: - Where new residential development, sites allocated in this Plan, and outstanding planning permissions are located on the edge of the boundary set in the Stratford-upon-Avon District Local Plan they are now included within the village boundary; and

-- the boundary set in the Stratford-upon-Avon District Local Plan they are now included within the village boundary; and - Residential curtilages are included within the village boundary unless an area is clearly a paddock and more appropriately defined as 'non-urban'.
+• Residential curtilages are included within the village boundary unless an area is clearly a paddock and more appropriately defined as 'non-urban'.